How to Read an Eyeglasses Prescription

 It’s important to note that Dry AMD and Wet AMD are not mutually exclusive, and an individual with Dry AMD may progress to develop Wet AMD.
 Regular eye examinations are crucial for early detection and appropriate management of both types of AMD.

-Age-Related Macular Degeneration Symptoms
+(Source: Dry Macular Degeneration – Symptoms and Causes)

 You should use an Amsler grid every day to monitor your vision.
 Keep the Amsler grid in a place where you see it every day.
 Many people keep an Amsler grid on their refrigerator door or on their bathroom mirror.